 Binoculars are expensive.
-In all the ways we can sit here and tell you that you need a very particular pair of binos for your hunt, the reality is this: any binocular is better than no binocular.
-This is one of those products where the price really does seem to reflect quality and performance, but you can have just as much success in the field with a $60 pair as you can with a $3,000 pair.
+But even so, any binocular is better than no binocular.
+With binos, price really does seem to reflect quality and performance, but you can have just as much success in the field with a $60 pair as you can with a $3,000 pair.
+If you aren’t a diehard hunter and are looking for a cost-effective set for recreational use, check out our general best binoculars buyer’s guide.

 Sure, you might lose a few minutes of light at the end of the hunt with a cheaper pair, and you might need to bring some Tylenol for the eye strain, but any pair will do the trick.
 Don’t let your old hand-me-downs keep you out of the woods.